 - We endorse the importance of protecting and conserving the natural environment.

-- We recognise and value the importance of volunteers.
+- We recognize and value the importance of volunteers.

 - We believe everyone can make a difference.

-If you are interested in getting involve, please consult our “Join us” page.
+If you are interested in getting involved, please consult our “Join us” page.